HerbScientist

 I point this out because it represents typical medical gibberish based on the now obsolete concept of genetic determinism (i.e., you are your genes).
 A big industry is built on this concept, though, so modern medicine won’t be updating it real soon.
 Buyer Beware, folks!

-Ultimately, at least at the moment, research shows that the fatty acids in coconut oil can increase blood levels of ketones that provide energy in the brain cells of Alzheimer’s patients.
+Ultimately, at least at the moment, research shows that the fatty acids in coconut oil can increase blood levels of ketones for providing energy in the brain cells of Alzheimer’s patients.
 Ketones replace deficient glucose metabolism in these patients.

 2. Obesity